michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/first-pre-trip-meeting.md

 * Drama–you can volunteer for a drama and can read Scripture or pray during the evening programs.&nbsp;
 * Lip-Sync Battle–On Thursday night, there will be a lip-sync battle at camp!
 If you want to try out for the show, talk to me about your act. ( You will need to approve their act before they show it to staff at camp).&nbsp;
 * Theme **Dinners**!
 Bring fun stuff for the 3 theme **dinners** during the week!
 There will be Christmas Monday, Wacky Wednesday, and Tropical Thursday!
 Think Christmas sweaters, Santa hats, knee-high unicorn socks, crazy overalls, Hawaiian shirts, and flowered leis!&nbsp;
+* *Worship team–you are welcome to take your instruments along and play with the music team and singers are welcome too!
+The Song List for camp is in your customer account for those who want to participate*&nbsp;(under Helpful Resources and Program).&nbsp;

 Say: *That’s all the information I have for you today!
 What questions do you have?* (Use the FAQs in your customer account to help you field any questions.)